LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch creates a bucket for each month and shows the number of documents that fall within the time range.

 ![image](https://user-images.githubusercontent.com/60980933/114789926-170b8c80-9d41-11eb-941f-0c6f82311349.png)

-#### Histogram Aggregations
+#### Histogram Aggregation
-The `histogram aggregations` creates buckets based on any numerical interval.
+The `histogram aggregation` creates buckets based on any numerical interval.

 Ex.
 Create a bucket for each price interval that increment by $10